Spatial Data

 Spatial Selections

-Range (window W
+Range (window W) intersection query.

 Nearest Neighbor Queries